Nareshix/rsql/README.md

 | `BOOLEAN`      | `bool`            | Requires `CHECK (col IN (0,1))` or `Check (col = 0 OR col = 1)`.
 You could techinically use `BOOL` or `BOOLEAN` as the data type when creating table (due to sqlite felxible type nature) and it would work as well.
 But this is discouraged |
 | Nullable       | `Option<T>`       | When a column or expr has a possibility of returning `NULL`, this will be returned. its recommended to use `NOT NULL` when creating tables so that ergonoimic wise you dont have always use Some(T) when adding parameters                   |

+## Notes

 ### Strict INSERT Validation

-`lazysql` checks `INSERT` statements at compile time.
-If you omit a column that is **not null** and has **no default value**, your code will fail to compile.
+Although standard SQL allows inserting any number of columns to a table, lazysql checks INSERT statements at compile time.
+If you omit any column (except for `AUTOINCREMENT` and `DEFAULT`) code will fail to compile.
+This means you must either specify all columns explicitly, or use implicit insertion for all columns.
+This is done to prevent certain runtime errors such as `NOT NULL constraint failed` and more.

+### False positive during compile time checks
+I tried my best to support as many sql and sqlite-specific queries as possible.
+But in the extrememly rare case of false positive (is meant to )

+## TODOS
 1. upsert
 2. transactions
-3. check_constarint in SELECT is ignored for now. aybe in future will add
+3. check_constarint in SELECT is ignored for now. maybe in future will make use of this col
 4. in case cant infer type do type casting with pg syntax or normal sqlite. but take note ::bool dont work or CAST AS bool also
-5. first() and all() from iterator
-6. cant cast as bool
+5. cant cast as bool